 Définissez votre emplacement

 Completed in 1744, the Würzburg Residence is a stunning palace in Baroque style.
 The grand staircase, chapel and salon are particularly impressive.
 There are also beautiful frescoes, painted by the Venetian artist Giovanni Battista Tiepolo.
 Even Napoleon Bonaparte was struck with the palace's beauty, staying there three different times between 1806 and 1813.
-The Würzburg Residence was severely damaged by an air strike during WWII.
+The Würzburg Residence was severely damaged by an airstrike during World War II.
 However, it has been diligently restored, and now enjoys a spot on the UNESCO World Heritage List.

-When you first look at the Lichtenstein Castle from a distance it is reminiscent of a castle from one of the Disney movies.
-Sitting atop a cliff, the castle exudes augustness and drama in style.
-It is believed that the castle has been around since the 12th Century but was destroyed in wars and battles and was rebuilt time and again.
-The Neo-Gothic style of the castle gives it a wonderful vintage charm which is carried forward to its interiors.
-The castle houses arms and ammunition from the centuries past, these are still conserved in impeccable conditions and are a treat to watch.
-They provide group, guided and private tours and they also provide costume tours that allow children to dress up in the costumes of knights and tour the palace.
+When you first look at the Lichtenstein Castle from a distance, it is reminiscent of a castle out of Disney movies.
+Sitting atop a cliff, this castle exudes charm and elegance.
+It is believed that the castle has been around since the 12th Century but sustained damages during periods of turbulence and was rebuilt time and again.
+The Neo-Gothic style of the castle gives it a wonderful vintage charm which is extended to its interiors.
+The castle houses arms and ammunition from centuries past; these are still conserved in impeccable conditions and are a treat to observe.

-Located on Auf der Wartburg, Wartburg Castle can be dated back to the Middle Ages.
-One of the most popular attractions in the city, the castle has seen many historical events.
-It was this very place where Martin Luther is said to have translated the Bible for the layman and where St. Elisabeth of Hungary stayed for a long time.
-The architecture of the castle mainly reflects Romanesque designs.
-Wartburg Castle found a place in UNESCO's World Heritage List in 1999.
-Open to public visitation, the castle offers guided tours and donkey rides for the little ones on the hill.
-It also features a museum.
+Wartburg Castle dates back to the Middle Ages and has witnessed many historical events.
+It was at this very place where Martin Luther is said to have translated the Bible for the layman and where St. Elisabeth of Hungary stayed for a long time.
+A designated UNESCO World Heritage Site, this castle's architecture mainly reflects Romanesque designs, and its premises also feature a museum.
+Castle timings and admission fees may vary.
+Check the website for more details.

 Construction on the impressive Eltz Castle began some time in the 9th-Century.
 Continued up through the 11th-Century, when the main portion of the castle was built; this structure can still be seen today.
 Eltz Castle was the home of Emperor Frederick I Barbarossa in the 12th Century.
 Following a family feud in the 13th Century, the castle came to be known as 'Ganerbenburg' for housing several lineages in its many rooms, and not just the royal family alone.
 Encompassed by the Elzbach River, it is characterized by its eight towers.
 A tour of the Eltz Castle gives visitors a glimpse of the courtyard, treasury, armor room, kitchen and the picturesque grounds.
 The castle was featured on the 500 Deutsche Mark note of Germany.